sarefo/sarefo.github.io/DuoNat/documentation/Claude DuoNat Whitepaper.md

 ## Project structure

 ### Main window
 The main window is presented to the user at startup.
 That's where they will be most of their time.

-### Help dialog
-The help dialog contains information about the most important functions of the game.
+The user is presented with two images, and needs to drag a name tile to one of them. if correct, the game proceeds to the next round of the same taxon pair.
+If incorrect, the user needs to try again.

+On each image, there's an info button, which opens an info dialog.
+There's also a mini world map, which shows the taxon's range.

 ### Info dialogs
 Each picture has its own info dialog.
 The user can access external information about the image, iNaturalist observation or taxon there.
+It also has a link to Wikipedia (if available).
 There are preliminary taxon facts (provided by Perplexity.ai on 20240726).
-It's also planned to implement taxon-specific identification hints that can be accessed from there.
+The dialog displays over most of the UI, leaving just the image that belongs to the taxon visible.

+### Help dialog
+The help dialog contains information about the most important functions of the game.
+It has a link to a tutorial, which shows the main functions of the game.

 ### Collection manager dialog
 Currently this displays a list of all taxon sets, locally saved in a JSON file.
 The user can filter by tags, range or level for now.
+Below is a list of taxon sets.
+The user can click on one, and open it this way.

+#### Range selection dialog
+This displays a world map, where the user selects which continents to include in the "range" filter.
+Currently, if there are multiple continents selected, sets where all members occur at any of them are selected (eg. Africa + Oceania selected includes sets that have a range including Africa, or including Oceania).

+#### Tag cloud dialog
+This dialog currently displays all the available tags for the current filters.
+The idea is to replace this with a taxonomic hierarchy that's intuitive to browse, and only leave non-taxonomic tags (such as "mimicry" or "fun" here).

 ### Phylogeny dialog
 The phylogeny graph shows how the two active taxa are connected taxonomically.
 It's also a way to link to the iNaturalist taxon pages of the taxa in its entire hierarchy.

 ### Enter taxa dialog
+This is currently unmaintained.
 The user can currently input two taxa, which will be used in a new pair.
 Currently there's no server-side functionality, but when there is, those can also be stored for future use.
 Also, once taxon sets are implemented, the user will be able to input more than two taxa.
 Another idea is to only input one, and the app will create a taxon set from all the sister taxa at that level.

 ## Architectural changes
 + you suggested some big changes in the past, and I'm willing to tackle them, if it helps me later to build a better app.